-- 2. Determining a Student's Gender Identity: The compliance officer shall accept the student's assertion of his/her gender identity and begin to treat the student consistent with his/her gender identity unless district personnel present a credible and supportable basis for believing that the student's assertion is for an improper purpose.
+- 2. Determining a Student's Gender Identity: The compliance officer shall accept the student's assertion of gender identity and begin to treat the student consistent with that gender identity unless district personnel present a credible and supportable basis for believing that the student's assertion is for an improper purpose.
 In such a case, the compliance officer shall document the improper purpose and, within seven school days of receiving notification of the student's assertion, shall provide a written response to the student and, if appropriate, to his/her parents/guardians. - 3.
-Addressing a Student's Transition Needs: The compliance officer shall arrange a meeting with the student and, if appropriate, his/her parents/guardians to identify potential issues, including transition related issues, and to develop strategies for addressing themensuring that the student's access to education programs and activities is maintained.
+Addressing a Student's Transition Needs: The compliance officer shall arrange a meeting with the student and, if appropriate, his/herthe student's parents/guardians to identify potential issues, including transition-related issues, and to develop strategies for addressing themensuring that the student's access to educational programs and activities is maintained.
 The meeting shall discuss the transgender or gender-nonconforming student's rights and how those rights may affect and be affected by the rights of other students and shall address specific subjects related to the student's access to facilities and to academic or educational support programs, services, or activities, including, but not limited to, sports and other competitive endeavors.
-In addition, the compliance officer shall identify specific school site employee(s) to whom the student may report any problem related to his/her status as a transgender or gender-nonconforming individual, so that prompt action could be taken to address it.
-Alternatively, if appropriate and desired by the student, the school may form a support team for the student that will meet periodically to assess whether the student's arrangements for the student are meeting his/her educational needs and providing equal access to programs and activities, educate appropriate staff about the student's transition, and serve as a resource to the student to better protect the student from gender-based discrimination.

-Accessibility to Sex-Segregated Facilities, Programs, and Activities: The When the district may maintain sex-segregated facilities, such as restrooms and locker rooms, and or offers sex-segregated programs and activities, such as physical education classes, intermural sports, and interscholastic athletic programs.
+In addition, the compliance officer shall identify specific school site employee(s) to whom the student may report any problem related to his/her the student's status as a transgender or gender-nonconforming individual, so that prompt action could can be taken to address it.
+Alternatively, if appropriate and desired by the student, the school may form a support team for the student that will meet periodically to assess whether the student's arrangements for the student are meeting his/her the student's educational needs and providing equal access to programs and activities, educate appropriate staff about the student's transition, and serve as a resource to the student to better protect the student from gender-based discrimination. - Accessibility to Sex-Segregated Facilities, Programs, and Activities: TheWhen the district 4. may maintainmaintains sex-segregated facilities, such as restrooms and locker rooms, andor offers sex-segregated programs and activities, such as physical education classes, intermural sports, and interscholastic athletic programs.
 A student, students shall be entitled permitted to access facilities and participate in programs and activities consistent with his/hertheir gender identity.
-If available and requested by any student, regardless of the underlying reason, the district shall offer options to To address any student's privacy concerns in using sex-segregated facilities, the district shall offer available options such as a gender-neutral or single-use restroom or changing area, a bathroom stall with a door, an area in the locker room before or after the other students.
-However, the district shall not require a student to utilize these options because he/she is transgender or gender-nonconforming.

-In addition, a student shall be permitted to participate in accordance with his/her gender identity in other circumstances where students are separated by gender, such as for class discussions, yearbook pictures, and field trips.

-A student's right to participate in a sex-segregated activity in accordance with his/her gender identity shall not render invalid or inapplicable any other eligibility rule established for participation in the activity.
+If available and requested by any student, regardless of the underlying reason, the district shall offer options to To address any student's privacy concerns in using sex-segregated facilities, the district shall offer available options such as a gender-neutral or single-use restroom or changing area, a bathroom stall with a door, an area in the locker room separated by a curtain or screen, access to a staff member's office, or use of the locker room before or after the other students.
+However, the district shall not require a student to utilize these options because he/she the student is transgender or gendernonconforming.
+In addition, a student shall be permitted to participate in accordance with his/her the student's gender identity in other circumstances where students are separated by gender, such as for class discussions, yearbook pictures, and field trips.
+A student's right to participate in a sex-segregated activity in accordance with his/herthe student's gender identity shall not render invalid or inapplicable any other eligibility rule established for participation in the activity.

-'''

-(cf. 6145 - Extracurricular and Cocurricular Activities)

-(cf. 6145.2 - Athletic Competition)

-(cf. 6153 - School-Sponsored Trips)

-(cf. 7110 - Facilities Master Plan)
+(cf. 6145 - Extracurricular and Cocurricular Activities) (cf. 6145.2 - Athletic Competition) (cf. 6153 - School-Sponsored Trips) (cf. 7110 - Facilities Master Plan)

-'''